-Maintenance drugs are prescriptions taken regularly to manage a chronic or long-term condition, such as high blood pressure and diabetes.
+People take maintenance drugs to manage chronic or long-term conditions such as high blood pressure and diabetes.
 Save money by buying these drugs in bulk through home delivery or network retail pharmacies.

 You can buy only up to a 31-day supply of a specialty medication.